marionebl/jaketrent-blog/source/_posts/2012-11-27-http-request-body-spring.md

 ## Parse the Body

 Number one, the body is accessed from the [`HttpServletRequest`](http://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html) object it a place that wasn't obvious to me: `request.getReader()`.
 Heads up, we've got a BufferedReader here.
-Hey, at least we don't get a string that we have to wrap in more than one reader!
+Hey, at least we don't get a stream that we have to wrap in more than one reader!

 {% codeblock lang:java %}
     private String getBody() {